michaelliriano/justvent/README.md

 A place to truly express ones feelings and beliefs.
 No ads.
 No fees.
 Completely free to use.
 The way social media was meant to be.

 App built using NodeJS in conjucntion with Express.
-Pure Full-Stack Javascript using ES6 Syntax.
+Pure Full-Stack Javascript Application.
 Utilizing MongoDB for the Database.

 Users can: